• About

 Two bowls of asian peanut noodles with peppers, cucumber, scallions, cilantro, and peanuts.

-🔪 How To Make Vegan Peanut Noodles
+🔪 How To Make Easy Peanut Noodles

 Make the peanut sauce: In a small bowl, whisk together peanut butter, water, soy sauce, lime juice, maple syrup, garlic, ginger, and sesame oil.
 Set aside.